 For each designer, we suggested a different approach to restyling the basic backyard.
-Jeni Webber, of Oakland, California, would create a rich flower garden — decorated with interesting trees, shrubs, and garden structures — highlighted by a hidden oasis.
+Jenni Webber, of Oakland, California, would create a rich flower garden—decorated with interesting trees, shrubs, and garden structures—highlighted by a hidden oasis.
 Gary Keim, of Swarthmore, Pennsylvania, was to design a naturalistic garden with a secluded feel.
 It is screened by unusual flowering trees and shrubs.
 It also features a garden structure and borders where the owners could putter with perennials.
-And we asked R. Scott Lankford, of Seattle, Washington, to create a private, pond-dotted retreat with a formal flair.
+And we asked R. Scott Lankford, of Seattle, to create a private, pond-dotted retreat with a formal flair.
 For a look at the designers’ plans, plant lists, and a sketch of the picture in their mind’s eye, keep reading.

 Diagonal design emphasizes a sense of movement

 I wanted to design an ecologically responsible garden that evokes a sense of timelessness, place, and peace.
 I intended for the clients to develop their garden in stages and let it establish gradually.
 They do want a “sense of a garden” to develop quickly though, especially to establish immediate privacy.